Strengthening access to education together now!

 How the Corona Fund Education Healthcare actually helps in the aftercare centre

-With the resources from the PATRIZIA Children Foundation Fund, SeeYou can continue its services without any limitations and be there for families with premature babies or chronically ill children, even if the health insurance does not cover all services.
-In this way, we helped the staff with network partners, authorities and last but not least with paying for their services.
-The aftercare staff were also able to talk to their patients unhampered by language barriers and help them individually through an interpreting service.
+With the resources from the PATRIZIA Foundation Fund, SeeYou can continue its services without any limitations and be there for families with premature babies or chronically ill children, even if the health insurance does not cover all services.
+Here, the operating grant from the relief fund ensured that the aftercare work of the SeeYou staff could also be paid.
+With an interpreter service, the aftercare staff were also able to talk to their patients without barriers and provide them with targeted help.

 PATRIZIA Child Care Grabouw, South Africa